 CCPA is a bit more lenient when it comes to cookie consent: You don’t need to get explicit consent prior to storing cookies on visitors’ devices, but businesses need to inform visitors of the type of cookies used and provide a Google Analytics opt-out option.

-To ensure compliance with CCPA regulations, you’ll also need to follow other policies concerning data retention, user requests, etc. You can learn more about CCPA compliance in this article.
+To ensure compliance with CCPA regulations, you’ll also need to follow other policies concerning data retention, user requests, etc. To learn more about CCPA compliance, check out Google Analytics CCPA Compliance: Make Your Site Compliant.

 How to Add Cookie Consent to Google Analytics

-Because websites are dynamic in nature, no single plugin or tool is able to guarantee 100% compliance with all privacy laws.
-But, as the best GDPR plugin and Google Analytics tool for WordPress, MonsterInsights can help.
+Because websites are dynamic in nature, no single plugin or tool can guarantee 100% compliance with all privacy laws.
+But MonsterInsights, the best GDPR plugin and Google Analytics tool for WordPress, can help.

 With MonsterInsights, you also get access to tons of other Google Analytics features and sophisticated tracking in only a few clicks, such as: